 The credibility of President Daniel Ortega, inaugurated in January 2007, is diminishing both within Nicaragua and abroad, as questions arise about the lack of transparency in government finances, and actions that critics view as increasingly authoritarian.
+Charges of widespread fraud in November 2008 municipal elections have led to the suspension of significant international assistance.
 The Sandinista leader's previous presidency (1985-1991) was marked by a civil conflict with U.S.-backed "contras," authoritarian tendencies, and charges of corruption.
 Ortega, who had lost the last three presidential elections, won only 37.9% of the vote in the 2006 elections.
-But a Nicaraguan law - which Ortega helped spearhead through the congress - allowed him to avoid a run-off vote because he was more than 5% ahead of the next closest candidate, Eduardo Montealegre, then-head of the Nicaraguan Liberal Alliance (ALN).
-Until now, Ortega has walked a fine line, balancing strong anti-U.S. rhetoric with cooperation on issues of concern to the United States, such as the pursuit of free-trade policies (including participation in CAFTA-DR), counter-narcotics efforts, and resolution of property claims.
-His administration signed a poverty reduction strategy with the International Monetary Fund (IMF), providing for a three-year loan program.
+But a Nicaraguan law-which Ortega helped spearhead through the congress-allowed him to avoid a run-off vote because he was more than 5% ahead of the next closest candidate, Eduardo Montealegre, then-head of the Nicaraguan Liberal Alliance (ALN).